Cray-HPE/docs-csm/operations/image_management/Build_a_New_UAN_Image_Using_the_Default_Recipe.md

     3. Use the saved IMS recipe id in the procedure [Build an Image Using IMS REST Service](Build_an_Image_Using_IMS_REST_Service.md) to build the UAN image.

-4. **Optional:** Build the UAN image by customizing it manually.
+4. (Optional) Build the UAN image by customizing it manually.
 Skip this step if the UAN image was built automatically in the previous step.

     1. Identify the base UAN image to customize.

         ```bash
         ncn-m001# cray ims images list --format json | jq '.[] | select(.name | contains("uan"))'
+        ```

+        Example output:

+        ```
         {
           "created": "2021-02-18T17:17:44.168655+00:00",
           "id": "6d46d601-c41f-444d-8b49-c9a2a55d3c21",